The Anti-Logic Primer™

 Ah, memories.

-You probably know that the Greek letter ᴨ (Pi) represents the ratio of a circle's circumference to it's diameter.
-You also probably know that the ratio has no final value -- it's an irrational number, as mathematicians would say, as it's divided result seemingly goes on forever.
-Some people proudly recite 20, 40, maybe even 100 digits of ᴨ from memory.
-The world record is actually around some 67,000 digits.
-Yes, from memory.
+You may know that the Greek letter (Pi) represents the ratio of a circle's circumference to its diameter.
+You might also know that the ratio has no final value -- it's an irrational number, as mathematicians would say, because its divided result seemingly goes on forever.
+Some people proudly recite 20, 40, or maybe even 100 digits of from memory.
+The world record is actually around some 100,000 digits (yes, from memory).
 We'd rather polish a parade square with a toothbrush.

 But others apparently took our advice, used some Lateral Thinking, and let a computer do the work.
-As of 2016, Pi has been calculated to over 13.3 trillion digits.
-That's nice to know, just in case you are doing some circular cuts in your woodworking project over the weekend.
+As of 2026, Pi has since been calculated to 314 trillion digits, an impressive leap from our report in 2016 when it had been verified to a mere 13.3 trillion.
+That's nice to know, just in case you are doing some circular cuts on your woodworking project this weekend.

 Though theories and near-proofs abound, no one really knows if Pi has a final resolution to its digits, yet for all practical purposes, the decimal places are infinite.
 But is that really provable?
 Though a fun debate, there comes a point where something just cannot be proven in any practical sense, and if that's the case, why try? (again, we're talking practical application)